Physical therapy: United States

-Job duties and education requirements for Physical Therapy Technicians or Aides may vary depending on the employer, but education requirements range from a high school diploma or equivalent to completion of a 2-year degree program.
-O-Net reports that 64% of PT Aides/Techs have a high school diploma or equivalent, 21% have completed some college but do not hold a degree, and 10% hold an associate degree.

-Some jurisdictions allow physical therapists to employ technicians or aides or therapy assistants to perform designated routine tasks related to physical therapy under the direct supervision of a physical therapist.
-Some jurisdictions require physical therapy technicians or aides to be certified, and education and certification requirements vary among jurisdictions.

 Employment

-Physical therapy-related jobs in North America have shown rapid growth in recent years, but employment rates and average wages may vary significantly between different countries, states, provinces, or regions.
+Physical therapy–related jobs in North America have shown rapid growth in recent years, but employment rates and average wages may vary significantly between different countries, states, provinces, or regions.
 A study from 2013 states that 56.4% of physical therapists were globally satisfied with their jobs.
 Salary, interest in work, and fulfillment in a job are important predictors of job satisfaction.
-In a Polish study, job burnout among the physical therapists was manifested by increased emotional exhaustion and decreased sense of personal achievement.
+In a Polish study, job burnout among physical therapists was manifested by increased emotional exhaustion and a decreased sense of personal achievement.
 Emotional exhaustion is significantly higher among physical therapists working with adults and employed in hospitals.
 Other factors that increased burnout include working in a hospital setting and having seniority from 15 to 19 years.

 United States

-According to the United States Department of Labor's Bureau of Labor Statistics, there were approximately 210,900 physical therapists employed in the United States in 2014, earning an average of $84,020 annually in 2015, or $40.40 per hour, with 34% growth in employment projected by 2024.
-The Bureau of Labor Statistics also reports that there were approximately 128,700 Physical Therapist Assistants and Aides employed in the United States in 2014, earning an average $42,980 annually, or $20.66 per hour, with 40% growth in employment projected by 2024.
-To meet their needs, many healthcare and physical therapy facilities hire "travel physical therapists", who work temporary assignments between 8 and 26 weeks for much higher wages; about $113,500 a year.
-Bureau of Labor Statistics data on PTAs and Techs can be difficult to decipher, due to their tendency to report data on these job fields collectively rather than separately.
-O-Net reports that in 2015, PTAs in the United States earned a median wage of $55,170 annually or $26.52 hourly and that Aides/Techs earned a median wage of $25,120 annually or $12.08 hourly in 2015.
+According to the United States Department of Labor's Bureau of Labor Statistics, there were approximately 267,200 physical therapists employed in the United States in 2024, earning an average of $101,020 per year in 2024, or $48.57 per hour, with 11% growth in employment projected by 2034.
+The Bureau of Labor Statistics also reports that there were approximately 128,700 physical therapist assistants and aides employed in the United States in 2014, earning an average of $42,980 annually, or $20.66 per hour, with 40% growth in employment projected by 2024.
+To meet their needs, many healthcare and physical therapy facilities hire "travel physical therapists", who work temporary assignments between 8 and 26 weeks for much higher wages; about $113,500 a year."
+Bureau of Labor Statistics data on PTAs and techs can be difficult to decipher, due to their tendency to report data on these job fields collectively rather than separately.
+O-Net reports that in 2015, PTAs in the United States earned a median wage of $55,170 annually or $26.52 hourly and that aides/techs earned a median wage of $25,120 annually or $12.08 hourly in 2015.
 The American Physical Therapy Association reports vacancy rates for physical therapists as 11.2% in outpatient private practice, 10% in acute care settings, and 12.1% in skilled nursing facilities.
 The APTA also reports turnover rates for physical therapists as 10.7% in outpatient private practice, 11.9% in acute care settings, 27.6% in skilled nursing facilities.